 * therapy (occupational, physical, speech language) up to school entry

 * Applied Behavioural Analysis (ABA) treatment for preschool / school aged children with autism

-* Autism Outreach Program for pre-school children with autism (provides behavioural / developmental approaches to optimizing the child's development in a more naturalistic)
+* autism outreach program for pre-school children with autism (provides behavioural / developmental approaches to optimizing the child's development in a more naturalistic way)